BusraSarikaya1/Classification-of-Red-Wine-Quality/README.md

 	 - Examine the relationship between the target variable quality and other variables.
 	 - Examine the relationship of all variables with each other with the heat map.
 	 - Visualize the relationship between the variables that we think are most related to each other with regression graphs.
-	 - Examine the density charts.
+	 - Let's examine the density charts and box plots according to the scores given to the wines.
+Check it out.

 3. Data Preprocessing: